-Fast fashion brands are very good at a few things, one of them is self-preservation.
-Amidst increased awareness about their ugly ways (thanks, in part, to movies like The True Cost), fast fashion retailers are being forced to work overtime to divert attention from their less-than-attractive ways.
-And they are doing just that.
+Fast fashion brands are very good at a few things, self-preservation is one of them.
+Amidst increased awareness about their ugly business models (thanks, in part, to movies like The True Cost), these retailers are being forced to work overtime to divert attention from the less-than-attractive byproducts of their massive retail empires.

-For H&M, this has taken the form of recycling initiatives (it just announced a new one in collaboration with singer, MIA) and a “Conscious Collection,” both of which have been in place for years now.
+For H&M, this has taken the form of an array of recycling initiatives, including a collaboration with singer, MIA, and its long-standing “Conscious Collection."
 More recently, this looks like an embrace of diversity.
 For its Fall/Winter 2016 runway show, for instance, the Swedish fast fashion giant looked to please just about every fashion show-goer by casting as many different categories of models as it could.
-There was plus size model, Ashley Graham; transgender model Andreja Pejic; icon Amber Valletta (who also falls into the category of “older,” as she 42 years old); there were racially diverse models (think: Joan Smalls, Jourdan Dunn, Soo Joo, etc.); and bona fide supermodels like Freja Beha Erichsen, Natasha Poly, and Valetta.
+There was plus size model, Ashley Graham; transgender model, Andreja Pejic; icon Amber Valletta (who also falls into the category of “older,” as she 42 years old); there were racially diverse models (think: Joan Smalls, Jourdan Dunn, Soo Joo, etc.); and bona fide supermodels like Freja Beha Erichsen, Natasha Poly, and again, Amber Valetta.

 Now consider Zara.
-The Spanish fast fashion giant opened a new flagship in the heart of Manhattan’s Soho neighborhood.
-According to a press release in connection with the location: “In keeping with the aim of Zara’s parent company, Inditex Group, to have 100% eco-efficient stores by 2020, the three-level 47,361-sq.-ft. flagship uses ‘highly demanding’ sustainability measures across all its processes, along with energy-efficiency features and recycling.
+The Spanish fast fashion giant recently opened a brand-new flagship in the heart of Manhattan’s Soho neighborhood.
+According to a press release from the brand: “In keeping with the aim of Zara’s parent company, Inditex Group, to have 100% eco-efficient stores by 2020, the three-level 47,361-sq.-ft. flagship uses ‘highly demanding’ sustainability measures across all its processes, along with energy-efficiency features and recycling.
 As a result, it will consume 30% less energy and 50% less water compared to a conventional store.
 Zara has applied to the U.S. Green Building Council for LEED (Leadership in Energy and Environmental Design) certification for the project.”

-And the latest to incorporate a green initiative is Mango.
+The latest to incorporate a green initiative?
+Mango.
 The Spanish company "has taken a new step towards making sustainability a major component of its business model by launching a new collection called Mango Committed.
 The 45-piece collection (comprising 25 women's and 20 men's styles) launches online and in store this week," according to British Vogue.

 The notion of greenwashing, if used loosely, arguably also applies to other efforts by fast fashion retailers to position themselves more favorably in the eyes of consumers.
 Take Nasty Gal’s vow to discontinue the use of angora wool, for instance.
 Or, even better yet, its GIRLBOSS Foundation.
 According to Nasty Gal’s website, “Through the Foundation, [the brand’s founder], Sophia Amoruso will award financial grants to women in the worlds of design, fashion, music, and the arts, to help fund them on their way to becoming a GIRLBOSS.”
 Reconcile that, if you will, with the 3+ lawsuits that have been filed against the company for discriminating against women.

-Now do not get me wrong.
+Now, do not get me wrong.
 Using less water (as Zara aims to do) and casting in order to observe a more inclusive definition of beauty (a la H&M) is cool.
 It is important, but you know what is not cool?
 Human rights abuses, design piracy and unsafe work environments.
 Also not cool: trying to hide important issues that stand in the way of safer, more truly sustainable fashion manufacturing.
-So, next time you see a massive PR campaign about a fast fashion brand’s wonderful efforts, be sure to think twice.
+So, next time you see a massive PR campaign about a fast fashion brand’s wonderful efforts, think critically for a moment.
 It may not be as wonderful as it seems.